KaiQTang/passwordScanner/README.md

 # passwordScanner
-User this python file to scan potential password/token leak in log files
+User this python program to scan potential password/token leak in log files

 How to use:
+Copy scanner.py and patterns.txt to the directory you want to scan.
+Then run python scanner.py

+Things you can modify:
-run python scanner.py, modify types and keywords if you want to scan other file types and different keywords.
+Modify types and keywords in scanner.py if you want to scan other file types and different keywords.

-How to add false positives:
 Add string to patterns.txt, for example, password='' password='********'